 - spending more than 15% of a marketing budget on social is entirely foolhardy.

-In the meantime, I officially cede to one part of my partner’s many arguments.
-Social is a near bottomless money pit.
+In the meantime, I officially cede to one argument.
+When done with no thought or planning, social really is a near bottomless money pit.

 Buyer be very aware!